Sajan81/GursagarBookStore/GursagarBookStore/README.txt

   i have modified the code and solved my all errors and ,y file ready till now added the Unit of works.cs folder and updated the file with code as follows instructions after that step i creted a class under Areas / controleer and there i have added data in it

+  now i havew creted a category folders under Views and adeed the html file provided in the  examples of tutorial